mgreensmith/mgreensmith.github.com/_posts/2016-12-09-docker-for-mac-how-to-access-host-services-from-containers.md

 </plist>
 ```

 A quick shell script checks for the presence of the alias IP.
-If it's missing, we add it and set up a `launchd` service to persist it:
+If it's missing, add it and set up a `launchd` service to persist it:

 ```bash
 #!/usr/bin/env bash